 Cinnamon in any form—sticks, powder, tea—is a great addition to oatmeal, hot tonics, and even soups or stews.
-According to the Canadian Society of Intestinal Research, cinnamon can aid in indigestion, heartburn, and nausea as well as promote anti-inflammation.
+According to the Canadian Society of Intestinal Research, cinnamon can aid in indigestion.
 These are the foods you should eat for digestion issues—and the ones to avoid.

 Enjoy some licorice